Authors of section

 Definition

-In unilateral type II fractures, there is often comminution of the NOE area, but the canthal tendon remains attached to a fragment of bone, allowing the canthus to be stabilized with wires or a small plate on the fractured segment.
+There is often comminution of the NOE area in unilateral type II fractures, but the canthal tendon remains attached to a sizeable bone fragment, allowing the canthus to be stabilized with wires or a small plate on the canthal-bearing fractured segment.

 Diagnosis of NOE fractures